bartekpacia/garden/posts/dart-vm-service-extensions-part1.md

 # What are service extensions?

-Dart VM hosts a VM service, which is essentially a WebSocket server that you can communicate with using the [JSON-RPC]-based _[Dart VM Service Protocol]._
+Dart VM hosts a VM service, which is essentially a WebSockets server that you can communicate with using the [JSON-RPC]-based _[Dart VM Service Protocol]._
+Through a VM service, you can interact with service extensions.

 Service extensions is a mechanism that enables developers to add custom functionality to that server (think "custom endpoints") without using any